hirezstudios/S2TRANSLATION/system_prompts/stage0_glossary_template.md

 **Prioritization:**
 - Generate the glossary based primarily on File Search results for historical consistency.
-- However, if File Search results conflict with the provided Translation Rules, **prioritize the Translation Rules.**
+- However, if File Search results conflict with the provided Translation Rules, **prioritize the Translation Rules.**.
+NOTWITHSTANDING, you must IGNORE this rule from the global rules for this task: "- Preserve all formatting tags (e.g., <x>, <em>) exactly — same type, count, and order.
+Pay special attention to formatting tags at the beginning of a translation.
+Be 100% certain you preserve those formatting tags exactly as is and do not change the location of the tags and that you do not translate inside of the format tags (examples: <prompt tag=>, <keyword tag>, <KeywordName>, etc).
+Tags at the beginning of a translation should stay at the beginning, tags in the middle should remain in the middle, etc."
 - If File Search does not contain an entry for an identified term, you may infer a translation based *only* on the provided Translation Rules.

 **Output Format:**